 Students at St. Jude benefit from instruction that integrates core curriculum, faith, and 21st century application skills.

-Using the Response to Intervention Model (RTI) we identify individual student needs.
-When specialized support is needed the following intervention team members are available at St. Jude: two full time intervention specialists, a speech and language pathologist and a school psychologist.
+Using the Response to Intervention Model (RTI), we identify individual student needs.
+When specialized support is needed, the following intervention team members are available at St. Jude: three full time intervention specialists, a speech and language pathologist and a school psychologist.
 To ensure the physical and emotional health of our students, we also provide a full time nurse and part time school counselor.

 St. Jude provides a hands-on, engaging Kindergarten program with a maximum class size of 20 students per class.
 St. Jude offers a morning session, an afternoon session, and an extended day session available to morning students.

 Grades one to three make up our primary school.
 To build a solid learning foundation, primary students are divided into three homerooms with small class sizes.
 Literacy and numeracy skills are a significant focus in these grades.

 Twice a week, students in the primary grades are sorted into flexible differentiated reading groups across each individual grade level to meet the needs of each student and help them grow to their fullest ability.

 Our second graders take the next step on their full admittance into the Catholic Church as they make two sacraments.
 During Advent, these students receive their First Reconciliation and in the spring-time, they are welcomed to the Lord’s banquet when they receive the sacrament of the First Holy Communion.

 Our fourth through sixth grade classes make up our middle school.
 At this time, students start to change classes every day and rotate between teachers who specialize in two to three academic areas.
 Using the foundational skills attained in previous grades, students further extend their critical thinking while learning content appropriate for each grade level.